 - Security fix: the direct access to some files caused a fatal error.

-- Security fix: some subfolders in the plugin bundle were browsable on servers that allow the directory listing.
+- Security fix: some subfolders in the plugin package were browsable on servers that allow listing the content of directories.

 - Fix: a database error generated while uninstalling the plugin.

 - Fix: if an excluded post/page was trashed or permanently deleted, it was listed anyway in the 'robots.txt' file.

 - Fix: the detection of the archive page could fail in some conditions.